heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 Open the `TextBufferReadAndWriteFileExample.java` file in the `05-java-ios` directory to see how to read and write text data with a buffer.

-Here are the changes between the `TextReadFileExample.java` file and the `TextBufferReadAndWriteFileExample.java` file:
+Here are the changes between the `TextReadAndWriteFileExample.java` file and the `TextBufferReadAndWriteFileExample.java` file:

 ```diff